 ·5 min read

 Born in Venice Beach, Signal Sciences has always been a Los Angeles startup at heart.
-Our HQ spans two buildings in Culver City, and we also have a small satellite office in NYC.
+Our HQ is in Culver City and we also have a small satellite office in NYC.
 We’ve always believed in the importance of having a physical home base, but our founders made it clear that we were going to place equal value on remote and office work by hiring remote workers from the start.

 What hybrid remote looks like at Signal Sciences

 We have nearly 50 people working in the Product and Technology org, 30% of whom are fully remote.
 That jumps to over 60% if you exclude our product management and product design teams.

 The unequal distribution of remote and onsite employees raises the first tough choice we had to make as a hybrid remote company: deciding which functions will be effective remote and which ones won’t.
 At Signal Sciences, having our product management and product design teams based solely in L.A. has been essential to our success.
 Product managers and designers are able to collaborate ideas on the fly, whiteboarding and brainstorming their way to better solutions.
 We’re also able to more directly involve other onsite stakeholders from sales and marketing in our product and design processes.

 Engineering, ops, and support, meanwhile, have a mix of remote and L.A.-based team members.
 Doing this dance well means having clear, sensible reasons for why certain roles can/can’t be fully remote, and communicating them to everyone in the organization.
 “Remote envy” can be disastrous.

 Being remote at Signal Sciences comes in all shapes and sizes.
-We have team members in San Francisco, Portland, New York, New Jersey, even Tokyo!
+We have team members in San Francisco, Portland, New York, and New Jersey.
 We also have team members who live in neighboring counties, who do come to the office once or twice per week but are remote by default.
 (If you know L.A., you know that commuting from Orange or Riverside County is a recipe for rapid burnout.)
 Even our onsite employees have the freedom to work remotely any day.

 Do: bring intention to every interaction